-In order to ensure the school has effective procedures for managing absence, the attendance officer, supported by the SLT, will:
+In order to ensure the school has effective procedures for managing absence, the Senior Attendance Champion, supported by the SLT, will:

-- Establish a range of evidence-based interventions to address barriers to attendance. - Monitor the implementation and quality of escalation procedures and seek robust evidence of the escalation procedures that work. - Attend or lead attendance reviews in line with escalation procedures. - Establish robust escalation procedures which will be initiated before absence becomes a problem by: - Sending letters to parents. - Regular pastoral support sessions for pupils. - Regular pastoral contact with parents - Engaging with LA attendance teams.
+- Establish a range of evidence-based interventions to address barriers to attendance. - Monitor the implementation and quality of escalation procedures and seek robust evidence of the escalation procedures that work. - Attend or lead attendance reviews in line with escalation procedures. - Establish robust escalation procedures which will be initiated before absence becomes a problem by: - Sending letters to parents. - Regular pastoral support sessions for pupils. - Regular pastoral contact with parents - Engaging with LA attendance teams. - Using fixed penalty notices.